Alex0424/website/content/work_experience.md

 **Dynatron Project - Technical Implementation**

-The application included a frontend, backend, API, containerization, real-time logging, and secure configuration handling.
+The application included a frontend, backend, API, containerization, real-time logging, Kubernetes deployment, and secure configuration handling.

 - Frontend: Built from scratch using HTML, CSS, and JavaScript.
 Users can access the site and upload a file by dragging it into the designated upload area.